ebadi/autonomous_platform/ISSUES_AND_FUTURE_WORK.md

 ## Known issues

+### 2025 status report

+SPCU:
+Current status is the the new SPCU on the new built Go Kart (AP4 version 2) is now working.
+I had some struggle with the DAC boards for actuation of throtthle/Brake) because a breaking wire.
+But yesterday and even today I could steer/accelerate and brake with the AP4_2 so that part is ready.
+Maybe someone would like to clean up and tie wome wires.

+Speed sensing:
+The speed sensing was not working completely well now, I saw when integrating the SPCU and looking at the outputs in Ros2.
+I suppose it's a sync issue of code between Speed Sensor bluepill node and the HWI.
+It looks like the speed sensor itself is sending data correcly on CAN (that can be seen as well on CAN and on the terminal output of the bluepill).

+Strongest recommendation would be to pull the latest code in the repo or whatever is used now in AP4_1 (Anton/Davids) and recompile on AP4_2.

+To cleanify the bluepill repo you may need to discard the  ./.pio/\* tree in the working dir of the platform io project for the speed sensor.
+-    on HWI side, you need to remove (rm -rf) the build log and lib directories in the package including the c to ros translator.
+Just colcon build -clean does not clean out everything.

+The current problem is that you can see each speed sensor working if you observe the output terminal from the bluepill, but it doesn't show as it should in the ros topics.
+If you look at the topic for the LeftFront speed sensor you get data if the wheel is turning, but not the other wheels.
+I suppose that went wrong when I reprogrammed tha latest bluepill for the speed sensor wiht the latest mod from Anton/David without syncing the updated ros2 hwi library .

+Recommendations/notes

+- Add a few Ros2 commands to trigger acceleration / braking (in the README for Low level computer (raspberry pie).
+Easy for testing if the xbox controller is not willing to start.
+- Tighten the tops of the speed sensor and SPCU with screws/nuts.
+- Wire the fans to the 12V section.
+- Need to tie some wires with tie wraps.
+- Wire the power of the router from 12V.
+- Document the exp board picture in the repo.
+Not sure that I pushed that yet.
+- Propulsion actuators (mcp4725 DAC board) are now in a seperate box on the side of the SPCU.
+Pretty sure that they would just fit mounted on the experiment board.
+That would save a lot of wiring again and make it more neat and easy to follow.
+- Fine tune steering calibration on kangaroo board.
+- First review the mounting of the steering swithes, so they allow for max steering.
+Then do a re-initialization of the kangaroo board and perform a new calibration.
+Review the actual steering angles and see that it improved.
+- Charge the batteries now and then.
+Each Go Kart has a battery for the autonomous system and for the go kart engine.
+Charge them preferably every 2 months.

+/Marten

 ### Priority : Fix known Bugs / Issues <a name="Known-Bugs-/-Issues"></a>

 There are some known bugs and issues and should have priority